fatlard1993/log/README.md

 # log

-A frontend/backend console log wrapper with verbosity
+A frontend/backend console log wrapper with tags, colors, and verbosity

 ## Usage